 The Company has established Audit, Nomination and Remuneration Committees.

-The Nomination Committee has appointed Peter Cheung as chairman, and will identify and nominate, for the approval of the Board, candidates to fill Board vacancies as and when they arise.
+The Nomination Committee has appointed Daniel Wright as chairman, and will identify and nominate, for the approval of the Board, candidates to fill Board vacancies as and when they arise.
 The Nomination Committee meets as required.
-Joanne Lake and Stephen Hammett will be the other members of the Nomination Committee.

 Share Dealing Code

 The Directors and the Proposed Directors understand the importance of complying with the AIM Rules relating to dealings by directors and certain other employees of the Group in the Ordinary Shares and has established a share dealing code.
 The Company has taken all reasonable steps to ensure compliance by the directors and any relevant employees.
 The Directors and the Proposed Directors believe that the share dealing code adopted by the Board is appropriate for a company quoted on AIM.
 The Board will comply with Rule 21 of the AIM Rules relating to directors’ dealings and will take reasonable steps to ensure compliance by the Company’s “applicable employees” as defined in the AIM Rules.